After Jacob had given his blessings to his sons...

 "...he charged them, and said unto them, I am to be gathered unto

-burying place.
-There they buried Abraham and Sarah his wife; there they buried Isaac and
+There they buried Abraham and Sarah his wife; there they buried

-and his brethren, and his father's house: only their little ones, and their flocks, and their
+and his father's house: only their little ones, and their flocks, and

 Abel-mizraim, which is beyond Jordan.

-given contradictory descriptions of this burial ground.
-The threshing floor of Atad, "beyond the
+descriptions of this burial ground.
+The threshing floor of Atad,

 The official site of Abraham's tomb is north of Hebron, shown below.